JustSleightly/TransformConverter/README.md

 For each constraint, you will typically set the constraint settings so that the `At Rest` and `Offset` values match your default transform values for that transform property.

-For each constraint source, you will typically set the immediate parent gameobject from the hierarchy as the only source, with the exception of _**Scale Constraints**_ which should use a *WorldTransform* prefab of *(1,1,1)* scale instead.
+For each constraint source, you will typically set the immediate parent gameobject from the hierarchy as the only source. ~~with the exception of _**Scale Constraints**_ which should use a *WorldTransform* prefab of *(1,1,1)* scale instead.
 This prefab should not exist in your hierarchy/scene and only exist in your project assets instead so as to maintain absolute values.
-Note that the actual transform value of your scale may deviate from your animated offset when not a power of 2.
+Note that the actual transform value of your scale may deviate from your animated offset when not a power of 2.~~

 An example prefab can be found in the [examples](https://github.com/JustSleightly/TransformConverter/tree/main/Examples) folder.